Creating PCells

 Complex Example

-There might be a case where you want to create a pcell based on another one, but return a different type of cell.
+There might be a case where you want to create a PCell based on another one, but return a different type of cell.

 import kfactory as kf